 - a.
 Described below is how the district identifies appropriate education program providers for services of Adult Basic Education (ABE), High School Equivalency (HSE) diploma preparation, and English Language Instruction that are available to clients whose assessment indicates such services would be an appropriate work activity assignment.
-Please ensure to include providers the district partners with for the provision of ABE, HSE, and English language instruction in Table 1 or Table 2 under section 1.2 of this Plan. - b.
+Please ensure to include providers the district partners with for the provision of ABE, HSE, and English language instruction in Table 1 or Table 2 under section 1.2 of this Plan. - St. Lawrence County has two service providers who offer Adult Basic Education, Test Assessing Secondary Completion (TASC) preparation, or English Language Instruction.
+Literacy Volunteers of St. Lawrence County provides English as a second language tutoring as well as basic skills instruction for low functioning clients.
+The St. Lawrence/ Lewis Board of Cooperative Educational Services provides Adult Basic Education instruction and Test Assessing Secondary Completion preparation and testing.
+Both providers are cooperative partners and accept referrals on a continuous basis - b.
 Described below is how the district identifies appropriate program providers of Vocational Education and Job Skills Training programs that are available to clients whose assessment indicates such services would be an appropriate work activity assignment.
-Please ensure to include the current providers the district partners with for the provision of Vocational Education and Job Skills Training in Table 1 or Table 2 under section 1.2 of this Plan. - c.
-Described below are the district's process and guidelines workers follow to ensure that individuals who have not attained a basic literacy level and/or have not attained a high
+Please ensure to include the current providers the district partners with for the provision of Vocational Education and Job Skills Training in Table 1 or Table 2 under section 1.2 of this Plan. - The local district is a partner member in the St. Lawrence County American Job Center which maintains a list of New York State eligible providers of vocational and occupational training.
+Current information on programs including prerequisites and costs are available through the Center.
+Information regarding Job Skills Training programs that contact the Center or DSS Employment Unit is readily disseminated to staff for client assessment / goal consideration. - c.
+Described below are the district's process and guidelines workers follow to ensure that individuals who have not attained a basic literacy level and/or have not attained a high school diploma are offered the opportunity to participate in an educational activity.
+This includes individuals who are 18 and older and individuals aged 16 or 17 who are not attending secondary school or its equivalent. - Employment Counselor observations and utilization of the TABE, (Test of Adult Basic Education), as well as client self-attestation during the assessment process determines the need, desire and ability of clients to participate in educational opportunities.
+Referrals to the SLLBOCES for TASC or ABE, and Literacy Volunteers of Northern New York for basic literacy instruction or English as a second language tutoring are made as appropriate.